Indonesia l Wahana Longberry l Grade 1

 Wahana is still a relatively new operation and continues to develop year by year.
 The estate covers nearly 500 hectares in total and its owners plan to extend considerably the area under coffee over the next few years.
 A large part of Wahana Estate is protected and this conservation area includes many native plant and tree varieties along its rivers and valleys.
 A further 30 hectares of the estate is used as a coffee nursery to raise the wide range of single varietals grown by the estate.
 New seedlings are cultivated in sandy seed beds for 3 months and then moved into polybags for 7 to 8 months.
 After this, the young coffee plants are planted out in a prepared plot and carefully labeled to identify the varietal.

-Unusually for Indonesia, much of Wahana’s coffee is fully-washed – using the estate’s new wet milling facility.
-This was installed in 2009 and can process an impressive 25 metric tonnes of red cherries per hour.
+An unusual practice for Indonesia, much of Wahana’s coffee is fully-washed – using the estate’s new wet milling facility.
+This has been installed in 2009 and can process an impressive 25 metric tonnes of red cherries per hour.
 The cherries are picked only when fully ripe and are then sorted and graded by hand when they reach the dry mill, before being pulped.
-The coffee is then fully fermented until the mucilage becomes removable, is fully washed and is then dried on the mill’s extensive patios to 11% humidity.
+The coffee is then fully fermented until the mucilage becomes removable, is fully washed and dried on the mill’s extensive patios to a measured humidity of 11%.

-The estate is an important local employer - with between 800 and 1000 workers, whose families have the use of an on-site health clinic.
-Workers are provided with free housing, electricity, drinking water, healthcare (including free medicine), and kindergarten and nursery for young children.
-The estate has also built a church and small mosque inside the farm’s grounds.
-In support of the estate’s social efforts, Mercanta has recently sponsored the purchase of computers for schools in the surrounding area, which are attended by many of the workers’ children.
+The estate is a prominent local employer with nearly 1000 workers, whose families have the use of an on-site health clinic.
+Staff are provided with free housing, electricity, drinking water, healthcare, free medicine as well as kindergarten and nursery for young children.
+The estate has also built a church and small mosque inside the farm’s grounds, promoting religious freedom.
+In support of the estate’s social efforts, Mercanta has recently sponsored the purchase of computers for schools in the surrounding area, which many of the workers’ children attend.